This Double Chocolate Banana Bread is moist and decadent, and best of all, it’s super easy to make!

 Easy Double Chocolate Banana Bread

 You’ll also love that this double chocolate banana bread recipe is easy to make.
 Simply mix together the wet ingredients, stir them into the dry ingredients in a large bowl, and bake.
 One bite of this double chocolate banana bread and you’ll be hooked—you might even consider it the best banana bread recipe ever!
+(Although if you love easy banana bread, you should check out my cake mix banana bread too.)

 Double chocolate banana bread is a delicious, versatile treat that you can enjoy in a variety of ways, whether it’s for breakfast, brunch, an afternoon snack, or dessert!